 Levy paying employers aren’t just restricted to charities, they can gift to any employer, which opens up the options of gifting to partners who are SMEs.
 Both the Levy funded employer and the recipient organisation must be registered on the apprenticeship service.
 These funds can only be used for apprenticeship training and assessment.

-If you want to gift the Levy, here’s how you can do it:
+If you want to gift there Levy, as of September 2021, here are the ways in which you can do it:

 For more information on gifting or receiving a Levy visit: https://www.gov.uk/guidance/transferring-apprenticeship-service-funds

 Charities have been particularly hard hit by the pandemic and already tight budgets have been further reduced with many charities experiencing a devastating loss of funds at a time when they’ve also experienced increased demand for services.
 Analysis in June 2020 predicted a £6.4bn loss of income over the six months to December 2020 for the UK’s 170,000 charities, with one in 10 facing potential bankruptcy.
 Many of Corndel’s corporate clients, including Capita, Zurich Insurance, Mace, and G4S, have gifted their Levy to a range of their charity partners.
 These charities have used the levy to upskill their people in areas including data analytics, project management, leadership and management and fundraising.

 Zurich Community Trust